pyTooling/Actions/doc/JobTemplate/Setup/Parameters.rst

 The ``Parameters`` job template is a workaround for the limitations of GitHub Actions to handle global variables in GitHub Actions workflows (see `actions/runner#480 <https://github.com/actions/runner/issues/480>`__).

-It generates output parameters with artifact names and a job matrix to be used in later running jobs.
+It generates output parameters containing a list of artifact names and a job matrix to be used in later running jobs.

 .. topic:: Features

-   * Generate names for various artifacts.
+   * Generate artifact names for various artifacts.
-   * Generate a matrix of job combinations made from systems, Python versions and environments as a JSON string.
+   * Generate a matrix of job combinations as a JSON string made from:

+     * systems (Ubuntu, macOS, Windows)
+     * architecture (x64-64, aarch64)
+     * Python versions (3.9, 3.10, ..., 3.13),
+     * Python implementation (CPython, PyPy), and
+     * environments (Native, MinGW64, UCRT64, ...).

    * Provide a (default) Python version for other jobs.

+.. topic:: Behavior

+   1. Delay job execution by :ref:`JOBTMPL/Parameters/Input/pipeline-delay` seconds.
+   2. Compute job matrix using an embedded Python script.
+   3. Assemble artifact names using a common prefix derived from Python namespace and package name.

 .. topic:: Job Execution